lyca2206/ci3-tournaments/README.md

 ## By

-- Ariel Pabon
+- Ariel Pabón (Floof).
-- Jesus Garces
+- Jesús Garcés.
-- Juan Pabloo Acevedo
+- Juan Pablo Acevedo.

 Welcome to our awesome Tournament Management System! 🎉 This robust backend application is built with NestJS for managing epic tournaments.
 Create tournaments, generate brackets, and manage users with ease! 💪